KGuzikowski/currency-converter/README.md

 ## Final thoughts
 App might not be the most beautifull in the world but I think it looks pretty good.
 It's responsive and it has nice color theme.

+## UPDATE:
+I noticed today that when you choose euro as a base currency, no data nad no error is displayed.
+The problem is simple, so is the solution.
+Fix could take 10 minutes but unfortunately I'm out of time.

+So let me just tell you what the issue is.
+The error is with API because API uses euro as a base currency by default.
+So when I change base currency from uro to euro there is some unexpected behaviour.

+How to fix?
+I just need to add a simple if statement when making url for api call.